henrydierkes/Eagle_Rating/README.md

 ![image](https://github.com/henrydierkes/Eagle_Rating/assets/101287371/3626293c-d044-46f1-921d-21210c0536b2)

-This is the README file for the Eagle Rating project.
+Eagle Frontend is a web application designed for Eagle Rating, a social media intended for university students to rate places around their campus.
-This is our Emory rating app.
+Team A* is Henry Dierkes, Tuan Vinh, Jonathan Wang, Wenzhuo Ma, and Tung Dinh